Samar, Dnipro: History

-The exact year of foundation of the city is still researched.
-Archeologic founds suggest that the town existed in 1524.
-In 2011 The Ukrainian Week stated that archaeologists of the Dnipro National University discovered artifacts dated around 1520s.

 The earliest mentioning of Samar as a settlement in Lower Dnieper region is a royal edict of the King of Poland Stephen Báthory in 1576.
 It was a river port administrated by local Cossacks.

 In 1668 at its location was built Novobohorodytska (Bohorodytska) Fortress with an area of 70 hectare.
 It is the only large settlement of the Zaporozhian Cossacks on Ukraine's steppes which survived without significant destruction.
 The remains the fortress occupy an area of almost 70 hectares.
 According to scientists, the fortress did not appear out of nowhere: more than 1,700 years ago there was a settlement of an ancient tribe.
 In 2001, by a resolution of the Government of Ukraine, the remains of the Novobohorodytska fortress was declared a historical monument of national importance.

+In the 2010s the exact year of foundation of (the city) Dnipro was still researched.
+Archeologic founds suggest that the town existed in 1524.
+In 2011 The Ukrainian Week stated that archaeologists of the Dnipro National University discovered artifacts dated around 1520s in Samar.
+The Dnipro city council officially set 1526 as the date of the city's foundation in August 2026.
+(Previously 1776 was the official date of the foundation of Dnipro.)
+This year of foundation is based on the existence of Samar on the territory of the modern Dnipro.
+Starting in December 2025 the city council had been consulting with experts to set a new official year of the city's foundation; since they believe 1776 "is a myth of imperial Russia", and that the city existed many years before 1776.